stephen-cripps/Lyrico/README.md

 ## Handling lyrics service errors
 Currently, any lyric service errors, including not found songs, are simply logged.
 There is scope to record this information and return it to the user.

-## More query options (Type, years, include duplicates, ect)
+## More query options (Type, years, include duplicates, etc.)
 Currently, the artist release search looks at all official albums.
 There are more options to query this, which could be input by the user.

 ## Rate limit from headers
 To avoid rate limiting on the artist service, I've included a basic 1000ms wait.
 Information about the rate limit is returned in the response headers, and this could be utilised to make this wait as small as possible.

 ## Retry/Timeout on Lyric Requests
 As mentioned, the lyric service is unreliable and slow.
-There is scope to let users opt in to retrying failed lyric fetches, and also to allow users to set a timeout that would just perform the statistical analysis on the data it's managed to find within the alloted time.
+There is scope to let users opt in to retrying failed lyric fetches, and also to allow users to set a timeout that would just perform the statistical analysis on the data it's managed to find within the allotted time.

 ## A different Lyric API!
 A different lyric service could be used, such as the genius API.
 This would require authentication.